-Jamaica suffers from a high per capita rate of violent crime and remains the Caribbean’s largest source of marijuana for the United States as well as a transit point for cocaine trafficked from South America.
-Lottery scams originating in Jamaica are estimated to have stolen millions of dollars from U.S. citizens.
-Additionally, legitimate political, economic, and social institutions are increasingly influenced by organized crime structures.
-There is a low level of public trust in the Jamaican Constabulary Force (JCF) because of consistently high numbers of civilian deaths resulting from police actions and from endemic police corruption.
+Jamaica is a transit point for cocaine trafficked from South America and has one of the world’s highest murder rates.
+A type of transnational organized crime called lottery scamming, which originates in Jamaica, is estimated to steal hundreds of millions of dollars from U.S. citizens per year.
+Organized crime influences legitimate political, economic, and social institutions.
+There is little public trust in the Jamaican Constabulary Force (JCF) due to high numbers of civilian deaths resulting from police actions and from endemic police corruption.

-As part of the Caribbean Basin Security Initiative (CBSI), INL efforts in Jamaica focus on law enforcement professionalization, including the provision of non-lethal force equipment and training, institutionalization of community based policing, and support for the Jamaican Constabulary Force’s Major Organized Crime and Anti-Corruption Task Force (MOCA).
-The program also focuses on improving Jamaica’s ability to investigate and prosecute illegal activities (extortion, drug and arms trafficking, money laundering, and large-scale fraud, especially lottery scams) and to seize and forfeit the criminally-acquired assets that result.
-Funding includes training and commodity assistance for the Financial Investigations Division (FID) of the Ministry of Finance, the JCF Major Organized Crime and Anti-corruption Task Force (MOCA), and the Independent Commission of Investigations (INDECOM).
-The INL program seeks to diminish the underlying conditions that organized criminal organizations exploit to perpetrate such crimes as preying on American tourists.
+As part of the Caribbean Basin Security Initiative (CBSI), INL efforts in Jamaica focus on law enforcement professionalization, disrupting criminal organizations involved in illicit drug and firearms trafficking, and building the capacity of the justice sector.
+INL helps the JCF’s improve internal vetting procedures to reduce corruption.
+INL programs seek to diminish the underlying conditions that organized criminal organizations exploit to perpetrate crimes.
+INL programs also focus on improving Jamaica’s ability to investigate and prosecute transnational gangs for illegal activities (such as extortion, drug and arms trafficking, money laundering, and large-scale financial fraud of U.S. citizens, including lottery scams) and to seize and forfeit the criminally-acquired assets that result.
+INL provides training and related assistance for the Financial Investigations Division (FID) of the Ministry of Finance, the JCF’s Lottery Scam Task Force, and the Independent Commission of Investigations (INDECOM), which provides oversight of the JCF.